-In October 2013, the Company entered into a contract to engage an unrelated third party to develop several software systems related to internet environment monitoring, network security and system optimization to enhance the overall safety and efficiency of the Company's network system.
+In November 2015, the Company entered into a contract to engage an unrelated third party to develop software systems related to Internet operation safety, information exchange security and data encryption and management.
 The total contract amount was RMB13 million (approximately US\$2 million).
-The Company has paid a first installment of RMB5.2 million (approximately US\$0.85 million).
-As of the date hereof, the Company is trial testing these software applications.
-The transaction as contemplated under the contract is expected to be consummated in the first half of 2015.
+The Company has paid approximately RMB9.1 million (approximately US\$1.4 million) during the first fiscal quarter of 2016.
+The transaction as contemplated under the contract is expected to be consummated in 2016.